swansosj/Fortinet-ARM/FortiGate/Single/Fortigate-GW-RS/README.md

 - SUBNET 3 MANAGEMENT PREFIX: Prefix of management subnet.
 - SUBNET 4 EXTERNAL START ADDRESS: Next usable address in the subnet.
 - SUBNET 4 ROUTE SERVER PREFIX: Address prefix of RouteServerSubnet.
-- SUBNET 4 EXTERNAL START ADDRESS: First usable address of the prefix even if in use.
-Will be the lowest address of the Route Server.
+- SUBNET 4 EXTERNAL START ADDRESS: Lowest address in use by the Route Server.
 - FORTIGATE BGP ASN: BGP ASN number of the Fortigate.

 ### Azure Portal